 For each data object in an HDF file, predefined tags identify the type, amount, and dimensions of the data; and the file location of various objects.
 The self-describing capability of HDF files helps users to fully understand the file's structure and contents from the information stored in the file itself.
 A program interprets and identifies tag types in an HDF file and processes the corresponding data.
 A single HDF file can also accommodate different data types, such as symbolic, numerical, and graphical data; however, raster images and multidimensional arrays are often not geolocated.
 Because many earth science data structures need to be geolocated, The HDF Group developed the HDF-EOS format with additional conventions and data types for HDF files.

 HDF-EOS supports three geospatial data types: grid, point, and swath, providing uniform access to diverse data types in a geospatial context.
-The HDF-EOS software library allows a user to query or subset the contents of a file by earth coordinates and time if there is a spatial dimension in the data.
-Tools that process standard HDF files also read HDF-EOS files; however, standard HDF library calls cannot access geolocation data, time data, and product metadata as easily as with HDF-EOS library calls.
+The HDF-EOS software library allows a user to query or subset the contents of a data file by spatial or temporal coverage.
+Tools that process standard HDF files also read HDF-EOS files; however, standard HDF library calls cannot access spatial or temporal data and product metadata as easily as with HDF-EOS library calls.